skerkour/black-hat-rust/ch_09/evil_twin/README.md

 # Evil Twin

-On a Raspberry Pi with Rust installed:
+On a Raspberry Pi with Rust installed and connected to internet by ethernet:

 First, build the phishing portal:
 ```shell